ippunippuni/ippunippuni.github.io/CFP.md

 title: Call For Papers
 permalink: /cfp/index.html
 ---
-> **Computational Journalism** is the application of computing and computational thinking to the activities of journalism including *information gathering, organization and sensemaking, communication* and *presentation, and dissemination and public response to news information*, all while upholding core values of journalism such as accuracy and verifiability.
->
-> by Nick Diakopoulos

 **Computational journalism** has been an emerging discipline in recent years.
 A lot of inspiring data-driven studies on news production and consumption, news audience, news bias, and tools have been published and discussed.
 Some conferences, such as computation+journalism symposium, have started to offer places for computer scientists and journalists to help each other to discover new research directions.